randomxusr/Linux-Scripts/README.md

+Info Scripts is a WIP.
+These are meant to be both fun and educational.

 Welcome.sh is a simple script that Welcomes a user
 And prints some useful system information for quick referene.

 You may Distribute and use this script according to the GPLv3